-References: Title 23 of Stanislaus County Code; Referral response from City of Ceres in Will Serve Letter dated November 12, 2021; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Title 23 of Stanislaus County Code; Referral response from Stanislaus County Fire Prevention, dated December 23, 2021; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XVI.
 RECREATION Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? х